nualagr/dargan-health-foods/TESTING.md

 <br>

-Lighthouse suggestions for improving the site's score include eliminating 3rd party render-blocking resources from Bootstrap, Google Fonts, Fontawesome and JQuery.
+Lighthouse suggestions for improving the site's score include eliminating third-party render-blocking resources from Bootstrap, Google Fonts, Fontawesome and JQuery.
 It was deemed beyond the scope of the current project to serve these critical resources inline.